Skip to Main Content

 FHA loans are a popular mortgage option, and it’s easy to see why.
 Borrowers can qualify for an FHA loan even with less-than-ideal credit; the U.S. Department of Housing and Urban Development (HUD) allows FHA loans for credit scores as low as 500.
 Another reason buyers often choose FHA loans is because they can put down as little as 3.5%, which means they can keep more of their cash for other needs.

 Private mortgage lenders provide the FHA loan, and the federal government insures the loan.
-That government backing makes it less risky for private lenders to issue home loans to buyers with fair credit or fewer assets, and opens up opportunities for people who might otherwise have a tough time qualifying for a mortgage.
+That government backing makes it less risky for private lenders to issue home loans to buyers with fair credit or fewer assets.
+It opens up opportunities for people who might otherwise have a tough time qualifying for a mortgage.

 Find Rates Now